View-Consistent Hierarchical 3D Segmentation Using Ultrametric Feature Fields: Method

-For each view, we sample positive and negative pairs starting from the leaf nodes of the hierarchical tree, \ie masks at the finest granularity.
+For each image, we organize the segmentation masks into a hierarchical structure determined by the inclusion ratio between them.
+We additionally include an all-positive mask as the root of the tree.
+Then, for each view, we sample positive and negative pairs starting from the leaf nodes of the hierarchical tree, \ie masks at the finest granularity.
 For a leaf mask $A$ with parent mask $B$, we randomly select two pixels in $A$ and designate these as a positive pair.
 We then randomly select one pixel in $A$ and one pixel in $\bar{A} \cap B$ and designate these as a negative pair.
-We then move to the parent mask, and repeat.
+We then move to the parent mask and repeat.
+Additional details are provided in the supplementary.

-Since the masks grow as we rise up the hierarchy, pairs which are declared negative at the bottom will eventually be declared positive higher up.
-Our approach mitigates this conflict by computing the contrastive loss \textit{within each level} and summing the result across levels.
+We note that masks grow in size as we rise up the hierarchy, and pairs which were declared negative at finer granularity will be declared positive in courser segmentations.
+We mitigate this conflict by computing the contrastive loss \textit{within each level}.
 This asks that the positive distances be smaller than the negative distances within a single level, and avoids the possibility of a pair being simultaneously positive and negative in \cref{eq:contrastive}.
-In all, our sampling strategy reflects an ultrametric structure and helps the segmentation hierarchy propagate across the scene.
+Taken together, our sampling strategy reflects an ultrametric structure and helps the segmentation hierarchy propagate across the scene.